hopelessRomant/rustCraft/chapter8/README.md

 * A *vector* allows you to store a variable number of values next to each other.
 * A *string* is a collection of characters.
 We’ve mentioned the `String` type previously, but in this chapter we’ll talk about it in depth.
 * A *hash map* allows you to associate a value with a specific key.
 It’s a particular implementation of the more general data structure called a *map*.

+## Note on Vectore
+Adding a new element onto the end of the vector might require allocating new memory and copying the old elements to the new space, if there isn’t enough room to put all the elements next to each other where the vector is currently stored.
+In that case, the reference to the first element would be pointing to deallocated memory.
+The borrowing rules prevent programs from ending up in that situation.